hypeboard/xmr-node-proxy-extra/README.md

 Donations are for devs (if available).
 Based on MoneroOcean and Snipa xmr-node-proxy.~

 It is advisable to fresh install.
-For http access, it's view-only, you should change accessControl.json if you don't want others to access it.
+For http access, it's view-only but you can still secure access with login in config.json

 ## Proxy upgrade to newer version
 - ~/xmr-node-proxy/update.sh or ./update.sh